tigoe/DataloggingExamples/docs/wifi-datalogger.md

   Serial.println(uid);
   ````

   If you prefer not to use the crypto chip, you can use the MAC address of the WiFi radio.
-Here is a snippet of code that reads the MAC address, formats it into a hexadecimal string, and puts it in the JSON object to send to the server:
+Here is a snippet of code that reads the MAC address, formats it into a hexadecimal string, and puts it in the data to send to the server:

   ````arduino
   // JSON object for the data to be sent: